replicatedhq/kots.io/content/kotsadm/snapshots/configuring-nfs.md

 **Note:** If Velero is already installed in the cluster, you can follow the same instructions mentioned in the [Embedded Clusters](/kotsadm/snapshots/configuring-nfs/#embedded-clusters) section.

-If Velero is not yet installed in the cluster, then the first step would be to set up and deploy the necessary NFS components that are going to be used to install and set up Velero.
+If Velero is not yet installed in the cluster, then the first step would be to set up and deploy the necessary components that are going to be used to install and set up Velero with NFS.
 This can be done in two ways:

 ### Using the KOTS CLI